sparrigan/babyMakers/readme.md

 set +a
 ```

-From within the root directory of your project folder.
+...from within the root directory of your project folder.

+# Populating the database

+You need to acquire a set of csv files of babynames in order to populate the database (https://ssa.gov/oact/babynames/limits.html). babyMakers looks for this csv file in the root project directory by default, but you can change the path to the file in the CSV_PATH field of babyMakers.cfg.

+Assuming you have the csv files, now

 <!-- source babyMakers.cfg